IBM/watson-banking-chatbot/README.md

 ### If you want to run it locally...

 Otherwise as explained above:
-1. Clone the repo
+1. We have already cloned the repo.
-2. Instantiate/ Configure the above watson services
+2. Instantiated & Configured the above watson services.
-2. Install NodeJS runtime or npm.
+2. Install [NodeJS](https://nodejs.org/en/) runtime or NPM.
+3. To start the app use - 'npm install', followed by 'npm start'
-3. Start the app and it can be used at localhost:3000
+4. It can be opened at localhost:3000

 > Note: server host can be changed as required in server.js